SEND and Local Offer

 As a result:

-On leaving Helmdon, children with SEN have developed good independence and life skills.
+On leaving Helmdon, children with SEND have developed good independence and life skills.

-How do we identify children and young people with SEN and assess their needs?
+How do we identify children and young people with SEND and assess their needs?

-There are four areas of ‘Special Educational Need’:
+There are four areas of ‘Special Educational Needs and Disabilities’:

 - Communication and interaction